 General questions about Cuborio

-Cuborio is an Italian CMS (Content Management System) designed by computer engineers that allows you to create and manage e-commerce in an intuitive way, with advanced tools for customisation, online sales and integration with external services.
+Cuborio is an Italian CMS (Content Management System) designed by computer engineers that allows you to create and manage e-commerce intuitively, with advanced tools for customisation, online sales and integration with external services.

 Cuborio offers a unique balance between ease of use and flexibility, with advanced features that do not require technical expertise.
 It is also optimised for the Italian and European markets, with multilingual support using artificial intelligence, automated VAT and integrated logistics solutions.